asiapacificforum/nhrihub/README.md

 All modules of the application have a range of functionality to assist in the course of your work such as the setting of automatic reminders, logging historical versions of all documents, assigning projects, complaints or other matters to registered users and setting different permission levels to protect the confidentiality and integrity of your documents.
 Each module can be enabled/disabled to reflect the work undertaken by your organisation.

+=== Current Status
+At this time NHRIdocs is a work in progress.
+This first release includes the functionality for managing users, organizations, and access privileges.
+The basic structure for internationalization is also present.
+None of the main functionality of the app is yet developed.

 === Ruby version
 Configured in the .ruby-version file, to support the RVM version manager, look in that file for the currently-configured version